 &lt;sup>10 Upgrading Stockbridge and Whyke junctions is very challenging, as signalised crossroads with restricted turns would impact journeys to / from the Manhood Peninsula.
 A Stockbridge Link Road was proposed in 2018, but is no longer deliverable.
+A 'monitor and manage' strategy has the benefit (over-and-above 'predict and provide') of being able to respond to changing

-11 A 'monitor and manage' strategy has the heartift / www.
-A 'monitor and manage' strategy has the benefit (over-and-above 'predict and provide') of being able to respond to changing travel behaviours / patterns, and can help to ensure the sustainable ransport interventions are prioritised as far as possible.
+&lt;sup>11 A 'monitor and manage' strategy has the benefit (over-and-above 'predict and provide') of being able to respond to changing travel behaviours / patterns, and can help to ensure that 'sustainable transport' interventions are prioritised as far as possible.